Walt Disney Studios Home Entertainment

-Buena Vista Home Entertainment, Inc. (doing business as Walt Disney Studios Home Entertainment) is the home entertainment distribution arm of the Walt Disney Company.
-The division handles the distribution of Disney's films, television series, and other audiovisual content across digital formats and platforms.
+Buena Vista Home Entertainment, Inc. (doing business as Walt Disney Studios Home Entertainment) is the home entertainment label and former distribution arm of the Walt Disney Company.
+It once handled the distribution of Disney's films, television series, and other audiovisual content across digital formats and platforms.

 For 37 years, Buena Vista Home Entertainment handled autonomous distribution of those properties in several physical home media formats, such as VHSs, DVDs, Blu-ray discs, and 4K discs under various brand labels around the world.
-It was founded on February 13, 1987 as Buena Vista Home Video.
+It was founded on February 13, 1987, as Buena Vista Home Video.
 It was renamed to its current legal name in 1997, although it is currently known in the UK as Walt Disney Studios Home Entertainment (UK & Ireland) since 2013.
-(Note: In 1995, Buena Vista Home Video was renamed Buena Vista Home Entertainment in the UK; starting with the VHS release of Pinocchio on 24th May 1995 and ends with the DVD and Blu-ray release of Brave on 26th November 2012.
-BVHE in the UK was renamed Walt Disney Studios Home Entertainment, starting with the DVD and Blu-ray release of Frankenweenie on 25th February 2013 and it's still the common name for BVHE to this day in the region, unlike its US counterpart which kept the legal name of Buena Vista Home Entertainment until the home video release of Indiana Jones and the Dial of Destiny on 5th December 2023 – although released in the UK a day earlier on 4th December – before Disney made a licensing home video deal with Sony Pictures Home Entertainment the following year.)
-The division adopted the current Walt Disney Studios-branding in its public name in 2007, but kept the Buena Vista-branding for corporate use.
+The division adopted the current Walt Disney Studios-branding in its public name in 2007, but kept the Buena Vista branding for corporate use.

-Since 2024, Sony Pictures Home Entertainment handles physical production and distribution for all film titles released by Walt Disney Studios Home Entertainment in North America, although Disney continues to curate all its home media releases.
+Since 2024, Sony Pictures Home Entertainment handles physical production and distribution for all film titles released by Walt Disney Studios Home Entertainment in North America.
+The division continued to operate until April 14, 2026, when Disney laid off its entire staff.